MUCodeAcademy/learning-tracker/api routes.md

 * POST `'/api/cohort/new'` - creates a new cohort.
 Requires name:(cohort name), instructorid:(instructor's user id)
 * POST `'/api/cohort/assign'` - Assigns a student to a cohort.
 Requires a cohortid:(id of cohort to be assigned), studentid:(username of student being assigned)
 * PUT `'/api/cohort/update'` - updates a cohort.
 Requires name:(cohort name), instructorid:(instructor's user id), and id: (cohort_id of the cohort to be updated)
 * PUT `'/api/cohort/change'` - Changes a student's cohort.
-Requires new cohortid & studentid, as well as the id of the entry on this table.
+Requires new cohortid & studentid, as well as the id of the entry on the cohort_to_student table.
 * DELETE `'/api/cohort/delete/:id'` - deletes a cohort w/ cohort_id = to the id in the route. eg api/cohort/delete/3 deletes cohort with cohort_id 3.
 * DELETE `'/api/cohort/remove/:id'` - removes a student from a cohort.
-The ID is -the ID of the entry on the table you want to delete-, not the student or the cohort.
+The ID is -the ID of the entry on the cohort_to_student table-, not the student or the cohort.

 #### Users Routes